ifm/documentation/GeneralDoc/basicConcepts.md

 In this drawing the initial wave (in blue) is the same as the one used for regular Time-of-Flight cameras.
 It repeats every 2T.
 The second signal (in orange) is the modulated signal.
 How soon it repeats depends on the length of the code.
 For the O3R, two modes are available by default, with ambiguity ranges of 48 m and (?).
 At such a distance, the reflected light is usually not sufficient to perform any measurement, so the problem of ambiguity range is eliminated for targets with a "normal" reflectivity.
 It can still happen that highly reflective objects influence the measurement even at a long distance.

 The reflected signal and the emitted signal are correlated.
 If the reflected signal is within the range +/- T (T being the smallest period of the initial wave signal), the correlation operation will result in a high measurement.
 If the object is further away, the convolution operation returns zero (see picture below).
 The only objects measured are within a range of -T and +T period shift.
-Read more about coded modulation range [LINK TO MODEs].
+Read more about the available ranges [here](AcquisitionSettings/modes.md).

 ![Correlation function](resources/correlation.png)

- An offset can be applied to shift the beginning of the measurement range further in space [LINK TO OFFSET DOC].
+ An [offset](AcquisitionSettings/offset.md) can be applied to shift the beginning of the measurement range further in space.

 ## Miscellaneous concepts